Racing flags: Black flag with orange circle

-Per-bend black/white flag
+Per-bend black-white flag

 A diagonally divided black-and-white flag is displayed with a car number to indicate a warning for unsportsmanlike conduct.
 This flag can be displayed if a car tries to intentionally drive another car off the course, or if a driver gets out of their car and initiates an altercation with another driver.
+For example, Charles Leclerc was shown this flag for "bad sportsmanship" while defending from Lewis Hamilton during the 2019 Italian Grand Prix.

 The black and white diagonal flag can also mean a warning to a driver for exceeding track limits.
-For example, Charles Leclerc was shown this flag for "bad sportsmanship" while defending from Lewis Hamilton during the 2019 Italian Grand Prix.
+For example, in 2023 Austrian Grand Prix in Formula One which had multiple penalties handed out to drivers for exceeding track limits, the black and white flag was shown to drivers multiple times: on their third infringement the flag was shown, and then on the fourth and subsequent infringements time penalties were given.

 Some administrators (NASCAR and IndyCar) do not distinguish mechanical problems or unsportsmanlike conduct from rules violations and simply use the solid black flag for all violations.

 Black flag with white cross

 Some leagues use a black flag with a white saltire.
 This is displayed with a car number if a driver ignores the other black flags for an extended period and also it indicates that that car is no longer being scored.
 In NASCAR, the car is not scored again until it pays attention to the black flag by pitting once this flag is displayed.
 However, in IndyCar, they are no longer scored indefinitely (disqualified).

 Ignoring the black flag or the black-white cross flag intentionally may result in post-race disciplinary action in addition to disqualification from the race.
 Fines, probation, suspensions, and other penalties (e.g., points being docked from championship standings) may result, depending upon the severity of the situation.